 4. Poor Sleeping Habits

 If you’re waking up with shoulder pain, you could have a few problems.
-First, your mattress could be old and may no longer be supporting your body like it should.
+First, your mattress could be old and may no longer be supporting your body as it should.
 Second, your pillow could also be failing to support your head and neck in the right position.
 Third, you could be sleeping in a position that increases the risk of pain.

 If you’re a “stomach sleeper,” that could be your problem.
 Although we may sleep well on our stomachs as children, when we’re adults, we lose some of that easy flexibility.
-While you’re on your stomach, you have to turn your head to breathe and rotating your head from side to side regularly can put a strain on your neck and shoulders.
+While you’re on your stomach, you have to turn your head to breathe, and rotating your head from side to side regularly can put a strain on your neck and shoulders.

 If you sleep with one or both arms over your head, that could also irritate the rotator cuff tendon and the nerves in the shoulder, causing you to wake up with pain.
 If you wake up with your arm feeling numb, this may be your issue.